Original Dance Performances by Rebecca Allen and Kelly Bond

 "Dancing With Myself", a solo work conceived, choreographed, and performed by Kelly Bond

-(Masks are required.
-If you like, bring a chair or blanket.)
+Masks are required to attend this performance.
+If you like, bring a chair or blanket.

 A comedic romp into the world of fantasy role-playing games, She Kills Monsters tells the story of Agnes Evans as she leaves her childhood home in Ohio following the death of her teenage sister, Tilly.
 When Agnes finds Tilly's Dungeons & Dragons notebook, however, she stumbles into a journey of discovery and action-packed adventure in the imaginary world that was Tilly's refuge.
 In this fantasy/dramatic/comedy laden with homicidal fairies, nasty ogres, and 90s pop culture, acclaimed young playwright Qui Nguyen offers a heart-pounding homage to the geek and warrior within us all.